Bombing of Stalingrad: Destruction of Stalingrad

-After another day of heavy bombing on 24 August, Richthofen on the morning of 25 August flew personally over the city to watch the "great fire-attack" of the day.
-He later wrote that the city was completely destroyed without any worthwhile further targets.
-In the evening, Soviet searchlights illuminated the sky as the city burned bright, spewing smoke and flames into the sky, a sight that Generalmajor Wolfgang Pickert, commander of the 9th Flak Division, described as "fantastic".
+By the morning of 24 August, the destruction was obvious, as William Craig states that "the city of Stalingrad looked as though a giant hurricane had lifted it into the air and smashed it down again in a million pieces.
+The downtown section was almost flat, with nearly a hundred blocks still engulfed by raging fires."

 Stalin resisted the evacuation of civilians, in part due to the importance of the city's factories to the war effort.
 Initial Soviet reports stated the water supply and electricity grid as knocked out.
-On 26 August a detailed Soviet Urban Committee of Defence report gave the following casualty figures; 955 dead and 1,181 wounded.
+Air-raid shelters in the city were extremely inadequate for the Soviet population, and large portions of the suburban buildings were made of easily flammable wood.
+On 26 August a detailed Soviet Urban Committee of Defence report gave the following casualty figures: 955 dead and 1,181 wounded.
 Due to the fighting that followed and the high death toll, it is impossible to know how many more were killed in aerial attacks.
-It is generally estimated that more than 40,000 people, mostly civilians, have lost their lives during the attack.
-As air-raid shelters in the city were extremely inadequate for the population of the Soviet metropolis and large portions of the suburban buildings were made of easily flammable wood, the death toll and destruction from the bombing was comparable to the British bombing of Darmstadt on 11/12 September 1944, when 900 tons of bombs from 226 Avro Lancaster heavy bombers killed 12,300 German citizens of the city.
+It is generally estimated that more than 40,000 people, mostly civilians, lost their lives during the attack, with one estimate as high as 70,000.
+However, historian Richard Overy considers this exaggerated.
+It is also estimated that 150,000 were wounded as a result.
+The death toll and destruction from the bombing was comparable to the British bombing of Darmstadt on 11/12 September 1944, when 900 tons of bombs from 226 Avro Lancaster heavy bombers killed 12,300 German citizens (or possibly even twice that).